Documentation

 serverless deploy

-Serverless Framework has a concept of "stages", another name for "environments".
-We can deploy the same application multiple times in completely separated environments:
+We can deploy the same application multiple times in completely separated environments (also called "stages" by the Serverless CLI).

 serverless deploy --stage=prod

-The default stage is dev.
-The example above deploys a prod stage.
+The default environment is dev.
+The example above deploys a prod environment.

-Each stage is a separate CloudFormation stack, with completely separate AWS resources (Lambda functions, logs, permissions, etc.).
-All AWS resources are prefixed with the service and stage name (for example myapp-dev-api), which avoids any collision between stages.
+Each environment is a separate CloudFormation stack, with completely separate AWS resources (Lambda functions, logs, permissions, etc.).
+All AWS resources are prefixed with the service and environment name (for example myapp-dev-api), which avoids any collision between environments.

-It is possible to deploy different stages in different AWS accounts (to lock down permissions), and to deploy one stage per git branch, pull request, or even developer in the team.
+It is possible to deploy different environments in different AWS accounts (to lock down permissions), and to deploy one environment per git branch, pull request, or even developer in the team.

 Automating deployments